richbl/go-ble-sync-cycle/README.md

 - A Bluetooth Low Energy (BLE) Cycling Speed and Cadence (CSC) sensor, configured for speed
 - A computer that supports Bluetooth (4.0+), preferably with a big screen display to watch video playback

 For my own indoor cycling configuration, I use a Performance Travel Trac 3 trainer.
 The BLE sensor used is a [Magene S3+ Speed/Cadence Dual Mode Sensor](https://www.magene.com/en/sensors/59-s3-speed-cadence-dual-mode-sensor.html) configured for speed, though any BLE-compliant sensor should work.

-For an overview of Bluetooth BLE, refer to the article ["Introduction to Bluetooth Low Energy" by Kevin Townsend](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).
-Finally, I'm running **BLE Sync Cycle** on a Lenovo ThinkPad laptop running Ubuntu 24.04 (LTS) connected to a big screen monitor via HDMI.
+> For an overview of Bluetooth BLE, refer to the excellent article ["Introduction to Bluetooth Low Energy"](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction) by Kevin Townsend.

 ### Software Components

 - The open source, cross-platform [mpv media player](https://mpv.io/), installed and operational
 - A local video file for playback using mpv, preferably a first-person view cycling video.
 Check out [YouTube with this query: "first person cycling"](https://www.youtube.com/results?search_query=first+person+cycling) for some ideas
 - This application.
 While **BLE Sync Cycle** has been written and tested using Ubuntu 24.04 (LTS) on an Intel processor (amd64), it should work across any recent Unix-like platform and architecture
-    - In order to compile this project, an operational [Go language](https://go.dev/) environment is required (this release was developed using Go 1.23.2)
+    - In order to compile the executable for this project, an operational [Go language](https://go.dev/) environment is required (this release was developed using Go 1.23.2)

 ## Installation